Discover more from The Martti Partti

 Can one double fail?
 Fail to the second power?
-Fail-on-fail sandwich, please, and put a whole bottle of mustard on it so I splat my boobs properly when I attempt to take a bite.
+Fail-on-fail sandwich, please, and put a whole bottle of mustard on it so I splat myself properly when I attempt to take a bite.

 In the midst of my jumbled Bigfoot/sandwich/mojo metaphors, my husband put on a TV show called Ted Lasso.
 Starring Jason Sudeikis (meh), in a truly horrible mustache (urgh), about British football (yawn).

 Joke’s on me — this brilliant show made me cry.
 Because in all my self-flagellation about losing my mojo and grieving and struggling to just get through a single day without my hair catching on fire, I could not for the life of me figure out what had left me: belief.

 I need so very badly to believe again.

 So here’s some non-spoilerey plot if you haven’t seen this show — Ted is a(n American) football coach who is hired in the UK to coach (British) football, which is obvs soccer.
 Insert comedy here, and there’s a lot of it, for this show is delightful.
 Everyone involved is utterly wonderful, bless them.
 The footballers are struggling, and who is this wacko American coach with the goofy down-home accent and mustache full of optimism?
 He’s Ted Lasso, and he teaches a misfit bunch of semi-losers to BELIEVE.
 He even puts up a sign to remind them, one I may or may not have made my desktop background like a true cheeseball.